Butonix/pajax/README.md

      });
 ```

-### Using the helpers
+### get, post, put, patch, delete helpers

-There are some built-in helpers for common HTTP methods.
+There are built-in helpers for common HTTP methods.
-Helper methods are rejecting on erroneous status codes, so no need for Pajax.checkStatus.
+Helper methods are using the checkStatus handler by default.

 ```javascript
 // GET